Tensor ideals of abelian type and quantum groups

 The principal block $\Tilt_0U_\zeta (\fg)$ has a graded lift.
 For our purposes this will be most conveniently interpreted as saying that every morphism space between $T_1,T_2\in\Tilt_0U_\zeta(\fg)$ has a canonical $\mZ$-grading such that the composition of a morphism in degree $i$ and a morphism in degree $j$ produces a morphism in degree $i+j$.

-To see this, we can use the Kazhdan-Lusztig equivalence, from \cite{KLq} in the simply-laced case and \cite[\S 8.4]{Lu-Mono} in the general case for $\ell\gg$, between $\Rep U_\zeta(\fg)$ and a negative level parabolic category $\mathcal{O}$ for the affine Kac-Moody algebra $\hat{\fg}$.
+To see this, we can use the Kazhdan-Lusztig equivalence, from \cite{KLq} in the simply-laced case and \cite[\S 8.4]{Lu-Mono} in the general case for large enough $\ell$, between $\Rep U_\zeta(\fg)$ and a negative level parabolic category $\mathcal{O}$ for the affine Kac-Moody algebra $\hat{\fg}$.
 By \cite{SVV} the latter has a graded lift.
 More concretely, finite truncations of $\mathcal{O}$ are module categories over finite dimensional algebras that admit a graded lift.
 The grading between truncations is compatible, so that it suffices to observe that tilting modules are gradable, see \cite[Proposition~2.7]{SVV} or \cite{MO}.
-An alternative approach, to avoid having to impose additional conditions on $\ell$ outside simply-laced types is to observe that, by \cite[Corollary~9.2.4]{ABG}, there is a graded lift
+The requirement that $\ell$ be large outside of simply-laced cases can then be dropped, since \cite[(1.1.2)]{ABG} shows that $\Tilt_0U_\zeta(\fg)$ does not depend on $\ell$.
+As a side note, the latter paper, in \cite[Corollary~9.2.4]{ABG}, actually also shows that there is a graded lift

 where $\tilde{\nil}\to\nil$ is the Springer resolution.
 For us, the main feature is compatibility with Kazhdan-Lusztig combinatorics:

 \begin{prop} For all $x,y\in W^+$, the grading from \ref{desi} satisfies